Financial Aid

 Or electronically on our web site at http://www.msun.edu

-Continuing students will not receive a printed copy of their award letter, and can accept, reject, or adjust their awards electronically on our web site at http://www.msun.edu.
+Continuing students will not receive a printed copy of their financial aid offer letter, and can accept, reject, or adjust their awards electronically on our web site at http://www.msun.edu.

 Financial Aid Programs